khang-h-nguyen/ai-travel-agent/README.md

 # AI Travel Planner

-An AI-powered travel planning assistant for Canadian destinations.
+Welcome to the AI Travel Agent repository!
+This project is a smart travel planning assistant for Canadian destinations that uses Claude API to handle user intent extraction and semantic matching.
 Built with FastAPI, and React (TypeScript).

 ## Overview